 You submit a statement of the actual R&D hours worked and the actual costs and expenditures incurred, where relevant, within three months of the end of the calendar year covered by the R&D Declaration concerned.
-If you are a self-employed person, you need to provide this statement only if you have failed to invest 500 hours of R&D.
+If you are a self-employed person, you need to provide this statement only if you spent less then 500 hours on the approved R&D activities.

 On the basis of this mandatory statement, RVO may issue a revised R&D Declaration.
-If you are a self-employed person, then RVO will withdraw your R&D Declaration(s) if you have reported carrying out fewer than 500 R&D hours.
+RVO will withdraw your R&D declaration(s) if you are a self-employed person who has carried out less then 500 hours R&D work.

-Chapter 11 has more details on when and how to make this statement.
+Information on when and how to make the mandatory statement can be found in chapter 11.

-Step 8: Consultants may carry out an inspection RVO conducts retrospective inspections.
+Step 8: Officials may carry out an inspection

+RVO conducts retrospective inspections.
 These may be desk inspections or on-site inspections at your company.
-If any errors are identified in your R&D administrative records, then you will be issued a revised R&D Declaration.
+If any errors are identified in your R&D administrative records, then you will be issued a revised R&D

+Declaration.
 You will also receive a revised R&D declaration in case your R&D administrative records contain hours for activities, costs and expenditures for which you have not received an R&D-declaration or contain costs and/or expenditures that have not been incurred (solely) for the purpose of, and are directly allocable to your R&D activities.
-RVO may also impose a
+RVO may also impose a fine